 “More jazz than Mozart”

-Now Bristol has published its highly ambitious new One City Climate Strategy, underpinned by CSE’s analysis, it raises questions of how the city needs to organise itself to make the radical changes the strategy sets out.
+Now Bristol has published its highly ambitious new One City Climate Strategy, underpinned by CSE’s analysis (click here to open the project page) it raises questions of how the city needs to organise itself to make the radical changes the strategy sets out.

-Indeed, strategies are often presented - and nearly always engaged with - as if they were the score for an orchestra to perform.
+Indeed, strategies are often presented – and nearly always engaged with – as if they were the score for an orchestra to perform.
 And the more complicated the issue, the more intricate the orchestration and the bigger the ensemble.
 Each instrument has all its own part written out, from overture to finale.
-Everyone from first violin to second bassoon knows what bar they should come in on and what notes to play and when to stop.
-And with a flick of a baton, the conductor cues in the players, sets the tempo and establishes the mood, seeking to channel the composer’s intentions.
+Everyone from first violin to second bassoon knows when to come in, what notes to play and when to stop.
+And with a flick of a baton, the conductor cues in the players, sets the tempo and establishes the mood.

 It’s a satisfying analogy, not least because it suggests certainty and harmony and managed activity with someone in charge.